laboon/CS1632_Fall2017/deliverables/6/deliverable6.md

 1. Lines in files are considered to be 1-indexed, that is, the first line in a file is line number 1, not 0.
 1. Variable values shall not be persisted across executions.
 In other words, if I initialize a variable `a`, then quit the program and start it again, variable `a` is no longer initialized.
 1. Tokens shall be separated by whitespace.
+1. For concatenated files, the line number shall continue to increment for each line of the file.
+It shall not reset after a new file has been reached.

 ## Sample Output